markduplock/pomdot/README.md

 # Pomdot

-Pomdot is a minimal terminal with support for focus / rest / repeat timers and user configs.
+Pomdot is a minimal terminal pomodoro timer with support for focus / rest / repeat timers and user configs.

 Current version: `1.0`